HashirX-ux/Apex/README.md

 ## Why I built it

-I wanted a Keyboard that belongs to me not to any company to I build it.
+I wanted a Keyboard that belongs to me not to any company so I build my own keyboard.

 ---